CodeHunterDev/com.d4rk.stickermaker/README.md

 - Create an Android/general issue/bug.

 Known bugs:
-- Rare moments when "Clean" button not working after using split screen.
+- Dark status bar icons when dark theme is on;
+- Photo preview is not working.

-__D4rK Cleaner is 100% free, open source inspired by LTE Cleaner by TheRedSpy15, ad free, and deletes everything it claims to!__
+__Sticker Maker is 100% free, open source, ad free, and easy to use for everyone!__
 Upcoming major features in development:
 | Feature name         | Description                                  | Status        |
 | -------------------- | -------------------------------------------- | ------------- |